 \section{Introduction}

-In the 1920s, Jan \L ukasiewicz introduced a three-valued logic \cite{Luk20} which he later generalized to $n$- and $\infty$-valued logics.
-Grigore C. Moisil was the first to attemptd an algebrization of this kind of logic, when, in 1941, he introduced what he called $3$- and $4$-valued {\em \L ukasiewicz algebras} -- nowadays called {\em \L ukasiewicz-Moisil algebras} or plainly {\em Moisil algebras} -- and later generalized them to the $n$-valued \cite{Moisil41} and the $\infty$-valued case (see \cite{Moisil1972}).
+In the 1920s, Jan \L ukasiewicz introduced a three-valued logic \cite{Luk20} which he later generalized to $n$- and $\infty$-valued logics which now bear his name.
+Grigore C. Moisil was the first to attempt an algebrization of this kind of logic, when, in 1941, he introduced what he called $3$- and $4$-valued {\em \L ukasiewicz algebras} -- nowadays called {\em \L ukasiewicz-Moisil algebras} or simply {\em Moisil algebras} -- and later generalized them to the $n$-valued \cite{Moisil41} and the $\infty$-valued case (see \cite{Moisil1972}).
 In 1956, Alan Rose (in personal communication to R. Cignoli, see \cite[p.
 2]{Cig70}) showed that this class of algebras is inadequate for \L ukasiewicz $n$-valued logic, since, for any $n \geq 4$, the set

 is a Moisil subalgebra of the standard $(n+1)$-valued Moisil algebra, which has the underlying set

 but is not closed under the \L ukasiewicz implication, which may be defined, for any $x$, $y \in [0,1]$, by